topseed/topseed-webcomps/README.md

 9. Use Web Component libraries _in ways that avoid lock-in_
 10. Use Phonegap/Cordova in-app browser for efficient Mobile apps

-# Where to go next
+# Where to go next:

 Do the [Tutorials](https://docs.topseed.io/tutorial/0-agenda/), and/or contact <https://m.appthings.io> for commercial support and training.